IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Delays can occur due to various causes, such as:

 • Form 1042-S of 1042-NR.
 Requesting a tax refund withheld through Form 1042 or Form 1042-NR could cause significant delays.
-It can take as much as six months to receive the refund.
+Refunds take six months.

 • Paper return.
 A lot of people who file returns on paper face massive delays.
 Tax returns that are electronically filed typically have an upper spot in the filing.